Codegyan-LLC/codegyan-node/README.md

 This library provides convenient access to the Codegyan REST API from TypeScript or JavaScript.

-To learn how to use the OpenAI API, check out our and [Documentation](https://developer.codegyan.in/docs).
+To learn how to use the Codegyan API, check out our and [Documentation](https://developer.codegyan.in/docs).

 ## Installation